solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 (θυρις = "embrasure".)

-Similar faceted spheres, consisting of little silica balls, arranged in such a way that they form quadrangular, inwardly tapering funnels like windows or even better, embrasure constructions.
+Similarly faceted spheres, consisting of little silica balls, arranged in such a way that they form quadrangular, inwardly tapering funnels like windows or even better, embrasure constructions.
 The balls are hollow and often furnished with noticeable perforations.
 Undoubtedly belongs with the family of _Phormiscidae_.

 #### _Thyriscus formosus_.
 N. sp.
 (Hahn: [Table 30, Fig. 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-3_edit-b.jpg).)